csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 # intrinsic interpretability (i.e. how can we fit simpler models)

-For an implementation of many of these models, see the python [imodels package](https://github.com/csinva/imodels)
+For an implementation of many of these models, see the python [imodels package](https://github.com/csinva/imodels).

-## decision rules
+## decision rules overv

 For more on rules, see **[logic notes](https://csinva.io/notes/ai/logic.html)**.